SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - Always use copper conductors only

-- Always seek professional assistance when needed
+- Always seek qualified professional assistance when needed

 Mat and Sensor Resistance Log